zedgge/matrixpulse/README.md

 # MatrixPulse

-**Real-time Financial Correlation Analytics Engine**
+**Real-time Financial Correlation Engine** — Desktop application for monitoring market correlations and detecting systemic risk through eigenvalue decomposition.

-MatrixPulse is a concurrent analytics system that computes rolling correlation matrices, eigenvalue decomposition, and market regime detection in real-time.
-Built for reliability and performance.

 ---

-## Features
+## What It Does

-- **Real-time Correlation Matrix** - Continuous computation of asset correlations
-- **Eigenvalue Analysis** - Market regime detection (Normal/Stressed/Crisis)
-- **Alert System** - Configurable thresholds for correlation spikes and eigenvalue anomalies
-- **Native GUI Dashboard** - Clean, responsive interface showing live metrics
-- **REST API** - JSON endpoints for external integration
-- **WebSocket Stream** - Live data feed for clients
-- **State Persistence** - Automatic snapshots for recovery
+MatrixPulse continuously computes rolling correlation matrices across multiple assets, performs eigenvalue analysis to detect market regimes (Normal/Stressed/Crisis), and alerts you to correlation spikes in real-time.

+**Built for education and exploration of:**
+- High-throughput data processing in Go
+- Concurrent analytics with goroutines
+- Real-time statistical computation
+- Native desktop GUI with Fyne

 ---